 This option includes an interdisciplinary optics/photonics sequence of courses taught by the Departments of Physics and Electrical and Computer Engineering using a state-of-the-art optics teaching laboratory.
 This is the only regional program of the type.
-Optics and lasers are enabling technologies and are applied in most high tech experiments, communications, devices, medical diagnostics, media, etc. There are more than 5,000 optics-related companies in the United Sates alone, but even more important, photonics provides the technical foundation for many more.
+Optics and lasers are enabling technologies and are applied in most high tech experiments, communications, devices, medical diagnostics, media, etc. There are more than 5,000 optics-related companies in the United States alone, but even more important, photonics provides the technical foundation for many more.
 Optical science and engineering has exploded to encompass nearly all fields of science and technology with a consequent shortage of individuals trained in the field.
-The optical science and engineering option on your transcript will enhance any job search.
+The optical science and engineering option will enhance any job search.

 Mathematics and Physics Double Major

 This program is for students who want additional theoretical background and preparation for graduate school or technical careers in the sciences.